- Department of Public Health

 Information for Transfer Students Interested in Public Health at CSUEB

-Transfer students are a core part of the Public Health community and are the largest group of Public Health students.
-This page is intended to help that transition to the Health Sciences and set students on a path to success!
+Transfer students are a core part of the Public Health community and are the largest group of students in the Department of Public Health.
+This page is intended to help that transition to Public Health and set students on a path to success!

 Your first stop should be to Cal State East Bay’s Transfer Admission Requirements.
 Once you are set on attending Cal State East Bay and choose Public Health as your major, the following information can help you.